HobbaZ/README-template/README.md

 This is the licence conditions you apply to your project (e.g. limitations on how it can be used, if they need to attribute you as the creator).

-**Remember to change the copyright test to the current year and your name!**
+**Remember to change the copyright text to the current year and your name!**

 View licences available at [choosealicence website](https://choosealicense.com/licenses/)